le-incroyable1-dev/EEG-Analysis/README.md

 Then the multiple files for each person were combined into a single excel file

-We then used a method called FORce which is used to remove all the artifacts from the dataset which is basically non-human noise data in the EEG signal
+We then used a method called FORCe which is used to remove all the artifacts from the dataset which is basically non-human noise data in the EEG signal

 ## Feature extraction